Introduction

 Token Account

 Token accounts are like regular accounts, but they hold a balance of a specific custom token instead of MINA.
-A token account is created from an existing account and is specified by a public key and a token id.
+A token account is specified by a public key and a token id.

 Token accounts are specific for each type of custom token, so a single public key can have many different token accounts.